What happens immediately after someone dies will depend on the cause of death and where your relative died.

-On this page we give you information about what to do:
+On this page, we give you information about what to do:

-3. If your relative dies at home
+2. If your relative dies at home

-5. If your relative dies abroad
+3. If your relative dies abroad

-If your relative dies in hospital
+If your relative dies in hospital or a care home

 - return belongings, which you'll need to sign for, possibly collecting valuables from the cashier’s office